JLeeVance/Phase1-Final/README.md

 # Phase1-Final

-** For Developers use during the process
+<strong>For Developers use during the process</strong>

-** Not intended to sustain in final edit
+**Not intended to sustain in final edit**

-# Fetching to the API we are using
+## Fetching to the API we are using

 While we could access the API without an API key, I have signed up for the Developer community through Pokémon.
 Without one included in our code, our users would possibly hit a "limit' to how many requests we get a day!
 SO we have a key that needs to be present in our header I believe.
 This will also speed up the process overall for our communication with the API from what I understand.
+I will paste the text below that I read on the website.

+#### Authentication blurb from API website:

+                The Pokémon TCG API uses API keys to authenticate requests.
+Sign up for an account at the Pokémon TCG Developer Portal to get your API key for free.

+                Your API keys carry many privileges, so be sure to keep them secure!
+Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.
+If you feel as though your API key has been compromised, you can generate a new key at any time.

+                Authentication to the API is performed via the X-Api-Key header.
+Provide your API key in the headers of all requests to authenticate to the Pokémon TCG API.

+                All API requests must be made over HTTPS.
+Calls made over plain HTTP will fail will redirect to HTTPS automatically.
+API requests without authentication won't fail, but your rate limits are drastically reduced.

+#### Rate Limits blurb:
+                        Third-party application rate limits depend on your API key.
+By default, requests are limited to 20,000/day.
+If you need a higher rate limit, feel free to contact me via Discord or email and we can discuss.

+**If you aren’t using an API key, you are rate limited to 1000 requests a day, and a maxium of 30 per minute.**

-** I will provide you each with the API key via messaging when we are all back together!
+<strong>I will provide you each with the API key via messaging when we are all back together!</strong>

-** We need to ask about it though, as I do not want to ruin anything by using it, but after reading n
+**We need to ask about it though, as I do not want to ruin anything by using it but I think it wouldnt do harm as we have the key and its within our header not on the user side.**

-‘Authentication to the API is performed via the X-API-Key header’ is what the documents on their website say if we choose to use the imbedded API key.
+# Begin API Info Section

 **All request to the API must be made over HTTPS.
 Calls made over plain HTTP will fail, and redirect automatically to HTTPS**